docelic/amber-introduction/README.md

 From there, running `shards build micrate` would build `bin/micrate` which you could use as an executable to access micrate's functionality directly.
 Please run `bin/micrate -h` to see an overview of its commands.

-Please note that the described procedure sets up `bin/micrate` and `amber db` in a compatible way so these commands can be used cooperatively and/or interchangeably.
+Please note that the described procedure sets up `bin/micrate` and `amber db` in a compatible way so these commands can be used cooperatively and interchangeably.

 To have your database migrations run with different credentials than your regular Amber app, simply create new environments in `config/environments/` and prefix your command lines with `AMBER_ENV=...`.
 For example, you could copy and modify `config/environments/development.yml` into `config/environments/development_admin.yml`, change the credentials as appropriate, and then run migrations as admin using `AMBER_ENV=development_admin ./bin/amber db migrate`.